The Art of hospitality

 The hospitality industry has not changed for over 150 years, while the world around it changes constantly!

-I help hospitality leaders create the right conditions for their people to thrive and overcome the endless challenges of change.
-I help ensure they consistently deliver the best experience to their guests.
+I help hospitality leaders create the right conditions for their people to thrive and consistently deliver the best experience to their guests.

 The core of the hospitality industry has not fundamentally changed for hundreds of years.
 New ideas and new technologies have been introduced, and innovative ways of enticing guests have come and gone, but at its core, hospitality is still the same.

-It is about people providing outstanding experiences to people – guests and customers.
+It is about people providing outstanding experiences to guests.
+That is the art of hospitality!

 To meet the new challenges the hospitality sector faces, we must be innovative by building on what exists and showing empathy for tradition and experience.
 My father had a saying, “Make your work your hobby, and every day is a holiday.”
 For many employees, that is not how they experience their work.
 Also, far too many employees still see work as a means to an end and not a worthwhile experience.
 Creating work as a worthwhile experience for all of your employees is the quickest and most cost-effective way to increase performance and profitability while at the same time creating an organisation that people will love to work in.

 New ideas and new technology must complement the hospitality industry’s time-honoured traditions of service.
-Hospitality is based on people serving people, and leaders and managers must trust their teams to deliver extraordinary experiences for guests and customers without seeking approval or guidance.
-The success of your business is literally in the hands of your people.
+Hospitality is based on people serving people, and leaders and managers must trust their teams to deliver extraordinary experiences for guests without seeking approval or guidance.
+The success of your business is literally in their hands.

-The hospitality industry and other service sectors rely on their staff’s quick thinking and real-time actions every day, so they must do everything in their power to make work a worthwhile experience for every employee.
+The hospitality industry relies on an employee’s quick thinking and real-time actions every day, so they must do everything in their power to make work a worthwhile experience for every employee.

 By doing that, we will see employees fully participating, making their best contribution, and being fully engaged in delivering extraordinary guest experiences, not because they have to, to get paid, but because they chose to, to make their work the worthwhile experience they crave.